rfuzzo/MWSE/docs/source/references/general/csse.md

 * Modified objects are highlighted with a light green background.
 * Deleted objects are highlighted with a light red background.
 * The spell list lists the range of the spell.
+* The creature list now shows the soul value of creatures.
+* Objects can be marked as deprecated in a content file's metadata file.
+An array of IDs can be provided under `tools.csse.deprecated`.
+Objects matching these IDs will not be displayed in the Object Window.

 ### Actor Editing Windows